Africa ahead.

 The springs of endogenous development require a long time to produce their effects.
 They are the most likely to create a lasting and definitive impact.
 The Chief Executive invited the participants to contribute "to the strengthening of the Brazzaville Foundation method, based on the primacy of African competence" by indicating that its President, Jean-Yves Ollivier, ardently wishes to invite African youth to a series of "solutions forum" within the framework of the initiatives coordinated by the Foundation on climate issues and those related to public health.

-In the immediate future, the Foundation will conclude the consultation conducted during COP27 which aimed to deepen the survey conducted during the PreCOP.
+In the immediate future, the Foundation will conclude the consultation carried out during COP27 which aimed to deepen the survey conducted during the PreCOP.
 Concrete results will be shared by the end of the year with all those who have the capacity to act politically, socially, economically and scientifically on the continent.

 Caption: The Institut de la Francophonie pour le développement durable (IFDD) was a major facilitator to make the voice of African youth heard during COP27, © Brazzaville Foundation.